davidmeredith/devsGuidebook/devGuidebook.md

 Examples of patterns that support cohesion include the State Pattern.

-- In the State pattern, consider code that is widespread across many files with each file having 'switch' or 'when' statements that reference a centrally declared enum set.
+- Consider code that is widespread across many files with each file having 'switch' or 'when' statements that reference a centrally declared enum set.
 The switch/when statements execute different behaviours based on the current enum state value.
-If you add or remove a state enum option, you will need to update the all switch/when statements that are spread across your code-base.
+If you add or remove a state enum option, you will need to update the all switch/when statements spread across your entire code-base.
 This is not a problem for small projects, but for large code bases it can require significant refactoring.
-The state pattern co-locates the state enum values with the associated behaviour.
+The state pattern co-locates the state enum values with the associated behaviour - state objects are responsible for their own behaviour and for changing into another state.
 To do this, the central enum set could be replaced with a corresponding set of state objects, where each state object collects and implements the relevant state-dependent behaviour itself.

 TODO - provide an example